Embeddings

 Copy

-This model has been trained on the CPU, since gensim does not have the option to perform the training on the GPU and even so on my computer it has taken X minutes to train the model.
-Although the size of the embedding we have chosen is only 100 (as opposed to the size of the openai embeddings which is 1536), it is not a very long time, since the dataset has 10 million sentences.
+This model has been trained on the CPU, since gensim does not have an option to perform training on the GPU and even so, it took X minutes to train the model on my computer.
+Although the embedding dimension we chose is only 100 (as opposed to the size of OpenAI's embeddings which is 1536), this is not too long a time, given that the dataset has 10 million sentences.

-Large language models are trained with datasets of billions of sentences, so it is normal that training an embeddings model with a dataset of 10 million sentences takes a few minutes.
+Large language models are trained with datasets consisting of billions of sentences, so it's normal for training an embeddings model with a dataset of 10 million sentences to take several minutes.

-Once the model is trained we save it in a file for future use.
+Once the model is trained, we save it to a file so that we can use it in the future.

 model.save('word2vec.model')